Anchorage Marina – Features & Services

 Anchorage Marina upgrade is complete!

-In 2017 and 2019 Anchorage Marina has had a complete rebuild and is now one of NSW newest and premier berthing locations!
+In 2017 and 2019 Anchorage Marina has had a complete rebuild and is now one of the newest and premier berthing locations in NSW!
 With state of the art berths installed by Bellingham Marine, we can now offer all our clients modern utilities and luxury facilities to compliment your stay.
 With comfort and safety for your boat in mind, we’ve undertaken major works installing all new marina arms accommodating boats and yachts up to 55m.
 A wave attenuator has been installed for full protection from the wind and fetch, and we’ve upgraded our fuel dock for ease of approach and tie up.

 We love our new look and we’re sure you will too!